What Is 'Open-Box' and Should You Buy It?

 Refurbished goods tend to get a bad rap, but these items can actually save you a bundle if they're truly in like-new condition.
 Open-box products have a similarly bad reputation because the term suggests they're used.
 However, they may actually be brand-new items — just with a nice discount because the box happens to be open.

-While open-box products can be a good deal, that doesn't mean they always are.
+Open-box products are available at many retailers, including Best Buy, eBay, and Wayfair.
+And while they can be a good deal, that doesn't mean they always are.
 If you're considering buying open-box, here are a few things you need to know first.

 What Does 'Open-Box' Mean?

 When you see an item marked as "open-box," it means just that: the packaging has been opened.
-It's likely been returned for some reason, but not necessarily because it's damaged.
-An open-box product could simply be something a shopper changed their mind about.
+The product has likely been returned for some reason, but not necessarily because it's damaged.
+An open-box product could be something a shopper changed their mind about.
 The buyer may have returned it because they decided they didn't like the color, or for an equally trivial reason.
 So you could be picking up a completely new, unused item for a nice discount.

 However, that may not always be the case.
 Most stores allow you to return products for at least a couple of weeks, and as a result, open-box items could have seen some use.
 They could show a little wear or cosmetic damage from their brief time in the original buyer's hands.
 This usually isn't a problem, but you should be aware that buying open-box means some items will be used, if only lightly.